-The Tongariro Alpine Crossing is honestly one of the best things I have ever done.
+The Tongariro Alpine Crossing is a great way to spend the day.
 It is crazy that this hike is just over an hour from where I grew up.
 I decided to do this crossing on a whim, looking at local things to do on google.
 The photos caught my eye and the next moment I had organised a group of friends and sussed out gear to go up the following day.
+It is one of the best hikes in NZ!

 It is an easy drive from Taupo with a scenic view of the lake and surrounding forest.
 Using the company Mountain Shuttle we parked up our car and they transported us to the beginning.
 The cost is approximately $30 per person which may seem a bit expensive.
 Though, as the crossing itself is free this cost was minimal and well appreciated.
-The alternative option is to have a car at each carpark as there are complete different start and finish points.
+The alternative option is to have a car at each carpark as there are completely different start and finish points.
+Regardless of the logistics this is one of the best things to do in the North Island of New Zealand and is a must if you are visiting the area.

 Arriving in the carpark for the Tongariro Alpine Crossing the group and I set off along the flat paths and wooden walkways.
 These make up the first hour or so of the hike.
 This part is likely the easiest, up past Mangatepopo and Soda Springs with a steady incline, nothing too drastic.
 With dry landscapes of sun singed hills, small rainbow rivers and a well-maintained path I had my camera out the entire way.